nikoletaogoryalkova/TIC-TAC-TOE-Project/README.md

 * [x] Play against another player
 * [x] Interactive UI
 * [x] Tracks the winner
+* [x] Rename Players
-1. Technologies Used
+2. Technologies Used
 * [x] React
 * [x] JavaScript (ES6+)
 * [x] HTML
 * [x] CSS

-1. How to Play
+3. How to Play
 * [x] Open the application in your browser.
 * [x] The first player (X) makes a move by clicking an empty cell.
 * [x] The second player (O) makes their move.